noorakoo/GraduationProjectAzureCloudEngineer/README.md

 Run CreateResources.py to deploy your Landing Zone through code editor

-Run RenameRG.py to rename your resource group
+Run Rename.py to rename any strings in the parameter and template files (e.g. naming, location, subscription ID)

 Run ResizeVM.py to resize a deployed Virtual Machine
 ```